gaehlerm/SoftwareEngineering/README.md

 In the early days of software engineering, people wrote code and packaged it into the software they were selling.
 Before the release, the whole company had to drop all its work for 2 weeks and manually check that all the features were implemented correctly.
 The software developers had to spend night shifts to fix the bugs ASAP because otherwise the release of the software would be delayed.

 But that's not the end of it.
 Of course, the company wants to make more money.
 They add some small features to this huge software and sell it again.
 But here comes the problem: before they can release the software and make a lot of money, they have to do the quality assurance all over again.
-And all the code that was changed since the last check has to be tested.
+All the code that was changed since the last check has to be tested.
 ALL the code has to be tested because developers changed also code used by old features.
 Once again, the whole company freezes for 2 weeks.

 Obviously, this is highly frustrating.
 Every release, you have to test a feature that didn't change at all, yet the team could have introduced some bugs.
 Every release you waste 2 weeks of your time to do the same boring repetitive task.
 Every release, the company spends millions to test things that were already tested several times before.
-And even worse.
-As the software grows, the number of bugs increases.
+And even worse, as the software grows, the number of bugs increases.
 Some of them even slip through the expensive testing.
 And the release gets delayed as the bugs become harder and harder to fix.
 It's a nightmare.

 After another terrible release, the company is at the verge of collapsing.
 The CEO comes to the development team.
 His tie is hanging lose and he looks really tired.
 Apparently, it's been days since he slept for the last time.
 And he says "Guys, it cannot go on like this.
 These tests are killing us.
 We need the following: Here is a screen.
 At any time during the development I want here a list with all the features that are currently not working according to specification.
 If everything works, it should be green.
-If you make this work, I’ll pay you a hundret Millions."
+If you make this work, I’ll pay you a hundred Millions."

 Silence in the room.
-One hundret Millions???
+One hundred Millions???
 You may laugh.
 But there are more than enough companies that would actually pay this amount.
 It’s an enormous amount, but at the same time the efforts required are incredible.
 There are millions of lines of code and tens of thousands of features.
 It’s hard to find anyone in the company who knows what the specifications are.
 It will take years to get these automated tests working and chances are the company will be bankrupt before you finish.

 On the other hand, the benefits for the company would be worth this amount.
 At first you might think "ah, spend one hundred Millions for saving 2 weeks of testing??".
 But there is so much more to it.

 1. You can release anytime the screen is green.
 If the team works well, you can release every day ("nightly build")
-1. If a customer needs a feature urgently, you can quickly implement it and send him the nightly build.
+2. If a customer needs a feature urgently, you can quickly implement it and send him the nightly build.
-1. There are less bugs as automated tests are more reliable than manual testing.
+3. There are less bugs as automated tests are more reliable than manual testing.

 And that’s only the marketing side of it.
 At least as important is the developers’ side of this screen.
 So far you were always afraid that you would break some feature when changing code.
 A feature was working so far but all of a sudden, it’s broken.
 Nobody realized when it happened.
 You’ll spend the rest of your work life in constant fear.
 This is worse than the zombie apocalypse because you know it will never end.
 There is nothing that can make you feel save again.
 You are never going to touch a single line of code again unless you really have to, as you are afraid of breaking something.